Record a Discovery Bot business process

 captured steps.
 In the right pane, the header displays the recording ID details,

-including the total steps captured during the recording session.
+including the total steps captured during the recording session and process

 Each recorded step includes: screenshot image with the Screen option (icon), application type, data (keyboard entered text), and step description (annotated user text) fields.